Who We Are

 CLCNY’s executive staff are experienced professionals in the areas of family law, social work, and not-for-profit operations.

 Barbara H. Dildine, Esq., Deputy Director of Appeals

-Martha Schneiderman, Esq., Deputy Director of Training and Operations
+Martha Schneiderman, Esq., Deputy Director of Trials and Training

 Tanisha S. McKnight, Esq., Director of Paralegal and Volunteer Services

 Charles T. Simpson, Human Resources Manager